jlorenze/eat/docs/_recipes/Banana-Bread.md

 directions:
 - Mix dry mix into wet mix.
 Pour into loaf pan
 - Bake at 350F for 40-50 min.
 Knife should come out clean after inserting
+notes:
+- Dark chocolate chips would be a nice addition, of course
 ---